-Foundation wall and parapet thermal break.
+Foundation wall thermal break.
+Parapet thermal break.
 Thermoblock thermal break blocks reduce heat loss due to thermal bridging at foundation to wall transitions and roof to parapet intersections providing continuous insulation at the base of a wall, slab edge or roof parapet intersection where insulation is normally interrupted.
 They can also be used as a thermal break under door thresholds in Passive House building design.

 The reinforced blocks support masonry, wood or steel framed walls and parapets.
 Unlike other closed cell, foam type thermal break materials, Thermoblock safely transfers load without deflection or long term creep.
 The top and bottom material surfaces provide for a mortar bond in masonry applications.